 The magic of spherification: history, concepts and techniques

-Spherification is a revolutionary gelling technique that makes it possible to encapsulate liquids within a thin gel, creating spheres that simulate caviar, pearls and other surprising shapes, creating spheres that simulate caviars, pearls and other surprising shapes.
-Its visual spectacularity and the explosion of flavor that it provokes on the palate have turned this innovation into a classic in both pastry and modern cuisine.
+Spherification is a revolutionary gelling technique that allows liquids to be encapsulated in a thin gel, creating spheres that simulate caviars, pearls and other surprising shapes.
+Its visual spectacle and the explosion of flavour it provokes on the palate have made this innovation a classic in both patisserie and modern cuisine.

 History of spherification

 The spherification technique, originated in the food industry in 1946 by William J.M.
-Peschardt for Unilever, was perfected and popularized by renowned chef Ferran Adrià at the El Bulli restaurant in 2000.
-El Bulli restaurant in the 2000s.
+Peschardt for Unilever, was perfected and popularised by renowned chef Ferran Adrià at El Bulli restaurant in the 2000s.
 Based on principles of food chemistry, this innovative technique allowed avant-garde chefs to experiment with new textures and presentations, transforming contemporary gastronomy.
 Since then, chefs around the world have adopted and adapted it, consolidating it as an essential tool in modern cuisine.

 Key ingredients

-To carry out the spherification process, three key ingredients are needed three key ingredients:
+To carry out spherification, three key ingredients are needed:

 Alginate: